 Oswald told his Aunt Lillian he needed "a nice apartment for a short time because the woman with whom his wife had been living in Texas had been very nice to them and that she would probably bring his wife to New Orleans and might stay for a day or two."
 This would be Ruth Paine, the Oswald's Texas associate.
 Oswald later brought his family to go "crabbing" during one visit with Marilyn Murret and Charles Murret states the Oswald family visited them "on about three occasions."xi xii Murret transported the Oswalds in his car multiple times and each day of work, visiting, trips, and the prior extended stay consumes time from the brief months he resides in New Orleans.

 After Oswald's 1963 arrest in New Orleans for disturbing the peace, another cousin "Joyce O'Brien was instrumental in securing his release on parole through a friend of the family."xiii Joyce undertook multiple visits to the New Orleans Police Department and was not eager to pay for Oswald's release.
 She was disinclined after reviewing the Fair Play for Cuba literature he previously distributed.
 A police officer suggested that Joyce not pay the bond and the officer advised she instead contact an official who could release Oswald on parole without paying his bail.
 Murret family friend "Emile Bruneaux" (sic) (Bruno) contacted someone who had Oswald paroled.xiv xv

-Another occasion served for a family trip including the Oswalds and Murrets to Mobile, Alabama during the summer of 1963.
+Another occasion served for a family trip including the Oswalds and Murrets to Mobile, Alabama during the summer of nineteen sixty-three.
 Oswald made a brief speech to the gathered Jesuits at his cousin's school.
 Mr. Murret financed the entire trip because Oswald did not have the means to do so.xvi Lillian Murret stated to the Bureau that Oswald "did not appear to have very much money."xvii Oswald and the Murrets visit at least two additional times, once on Labor Day, and once after his aunt's scheduled operation.xviii He is concerned with his wife, family, new job, disruptive political activities, and had little time for much else.
 He visited his aunt then faces arrest later the same day.